ameerthehacker/express-slick-css/README.md

 ## How to contribute?

-Feel free to create an issue for a feature request, bug and you can take up any of those to make a pull request.
+Feel free to create an issue for a feature request, bug and you can take up any of those to make a pull request

 Show your support by :star: the repo